tom-krieger/sshkeymgmt/README.md

 Users used in ssh key groups which are not defined are simply ignored.
 A notification is printed to inform about that.

+> Please make sure to configure your ssh daemon accordingly to the location the ssh authorized_keys files will be located.

 ## Setup

 ### What sshkeymgmt affects